-By Ruth Dolan.
-Last Updated 4th February 2021.
-Welcome to our guide to chemical burn claims.
+By Brett Williams.
+Last Updated 7th July 2021.
+Welcome to our guide to chemical burn claims for chemical burn compensation.
 If you have suffered from a chemical burn either in the workplace or in a public area then you may be entitled to claim compensation for your injury.
 Chemical burns can be extremely painful and even result in disfigurement or long-term discomfort.
 If the incident in which you were injured was not your fault and was the result of somebody else’s carelessness or negligence, then they may be responsible to pay damages for your injury.

 Read on to find out more about chemical burn injuries and ways in which you can claim.
 Accident claims UK are here for you if you decide to proceed with a chemical burns injury claim.
 Our phone number is 0800 073 8801.
 We’re waiting to take your call.

 - A Guide To Making Chemical Burn Compensation Claims

 - Statistics For Chemical Burn Accidents And Injuries

 - What Are The Most Common Causes Of Chemical Burn Injuries?